nerminsamet/houghnet/README.md

 ## Citation

-If you find this project useful for your research, please use the following BibTeX entry.
+If you find this project useful for your research, please cite our paper.
 ```
 @misc{samet2020houghnet,
     title={HoughNet: Integrating near and long-range evidence for bottom-up object detection},